bfidatadigipres/dpx_encoding/README.md

 These scripts are run from Ubuntu 20.04LTS installed server and rely upon various Linux command line programmes.
 These include: flock, md5sum, tree, grep, cat, echo, ls, head, rm, touch, basename, dirname, find, du, rev, cut, mv, cp, date, sort and uniq.
 You can find out more about these by running the manual (man md5sum) or by calling the help page (md5sum --help).

 Several open source softwares are used from Media Area.
 Please follow the links below to find out more:
-RAWcooked version 21.09 - https://mediaarea.net/rawcooked (dpx_rawcook.sh is not compatible with any earlier versions of RAWcooked)
+RAWcooked version 21.01+ - https://mediaarea.net/rawcooked (dpx_rawcook.sh is not compatible with any earlier versions of RAWcooked)
 FFmpeg Version 4+ - https://ffmpeg.org/
 MediaConch V18.03.2+ - https://mediaarea.net/mediaconch
-MediaInfo V19.09 - https://mediaarea.net/mediainfo (dpx_assessment.sh is not currently compatible with later versions if 4K scans in use)
+MediaInfo V19.09 - https://mediaarea.net/mediainfo (dpx_assessment.sh is not currently compatible with some later version if 4K scans in use)

 To run the concurrent processes the scripts use GNU Parallel which will require installation (with dependencies of it's own that may include the following):